WCC-Engineering/ENGR240-Demos-and-Worksheets/README.md

 # ENGR240-Demos-and-Worksheets
-Class Demos and Worksheets for ENGR 240: ENgineering Computations at Whatcom Community College
+Class Demos and Worksheets for ENGR 240: Engineering Computations at Whatcom Community College